What is van insurance? A complete UK guide

 Pays for windscreen repair or replacement without affecting NCD.
 Usually low cost, typically £25 to £50 added to the annual premium.

 Roadside assistance and recovery.
 Often cheaper bought as an extension to the van policy than as a standalone product.
-Essential for commercial operators who cannot afford vehicle downtime.
+Essential for commercial operators who can’t afford vehicle downtime.

 Provides a replacement van while yours is off the road for a covered repair.
 Not all policies include a like-for-like van, some only offer a small car.